 If you want to make a page header, go to the Insert tab and select Header.
 After that, you can select the style of the header and type in your data.
-There are many interesting options in this section, but it’s better to stick to just editing function.
+There are many interesting options in this section, but it’s better to stick to just the editing function.

-Make some research about the job you want to apply for, study everything you can about the company itself and think of possible things hiring managers will be looking for in a candidate.
+Make some research about the job you want to apply for, study everything you can about the company itself, and think of possible things hiring managers will be looking for in a candidate.
 After that, review and tailor your document by prioritizing its content.

-Don’t forget about the entry level IT resume summary.
+Don’t forget about the entry-level IT resume summary.

-Also, do not underestimate the power of LinkedIn profile.
+Also, do not underestimate the power of your LinkedIn profile.
 Be sure to read LinkedIn summary tips too!